Jerusalem Biblical Zoo AKA The Tisch Family Zoological Gardens guide includes directions, maps, activities, discounts, and much more. Let’s begin!

 This is how it looks from the side:

 At this point, they started to show their daily routine.
 As it turns out, elephants in the wild walk 20-30km a day.
-And they need to walk such distances in order to be healthy.
+And they need to walk such distances to be healthy.
 Each day before the zoo opens for visitors, the elephants with their trainers walk around its premises.

 When they are walking around the zoo they are holding “hands” in the following manner: